mharnold/spiderosm/README.txt

 In addition, please note:

 DATA SOURCES HAVE LICENSE RESTRICITONS THAT MAY RESTRICT RECOMBINATION, REPUBLISHING ETC.  THE INTERACTION OF THESE LICENSES CAN BE COMPLICATED!
-FOR EXAMPLE OSM AND RLIS TERMS OF USE APPEAR INCOMPATIBLE AT THIS TIME (JUNE 2014.)
 IT IS YOUR RESPONSIBILITY TO KNOW AND ABIDE BY LICENSE RESTIRCTIONS OF ANY DATA YOU MAKE USE OF.